ON RESEARCH LEAVE FALL 2021

 - B.A., Anthropology and Greek, Wright State University

-David Pettegrew is a scholar and teacher of the ancient Mediterranean world who studies the transformation of local society, culture, and religion between the Roman era and final centuries of antiquity.
+David Pettegrew is a scholar of the ancient Mediterranean world who studies the transformation of local society, culture, and religion in the final centuries of antiquity.
 He is a passionate teacher in the subjects of late antiquity, classical archaeology, and early Christianity, and he enjoys collaborative research with students on a range of topics.
 As a field archaeologist, he undertakes field research in Greece, Cyprus, and central Pennsylvania.
 His current projects include studying and publishing the results of an archaeological survey of Corinth, Greece, and writing an introduction to the archaeology of early Christianity.
-Pettegrew is also active in digital humanities activities at Messiah including the Digital Harrisburg Initiative and the Commonwealth Monument Project and can often be found working alongside students on public history projects in the Beatrice Howe Humanities Lab in Boyer Hall.
+Pettegrew is also active in digital humanities activities on campus including the Digital Harrisburg Initiative and the Commonwealth Monument Project.
+He can often be found in the Beatrice Howe Humanities Lab working alongside students on public history projects related to significant questions of local history.

 - Western Civilization

 - Roman History